crzikrn/crzikrn/README.md

 ### Hi there 👋

-I'm a Creative Technologist.
+# I'm a Creative Technologist.
 I'm also a Product Designer who loves to dabble in code.
-I love p5js and have created sites with Reactjs, Astro, and threejs.
+I love p5js and have created sites with Reactjs, Astro, and threejs hosting on Vercel.

----
-I'm currently learning Astor and Tailwind.
+I started coding with processing and have created various Computer Vision projects with p5js.

+As a Product Designer, I love learning new Web Development tools.
+Currently, learning Astro and Tailwind CSS.

 <!--
 **crzikrn/crzikrn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.